SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### MIGHTY LEAPS

-You always succeed on Might tests made to jump.
+You always succeed on Might tests made to [[Jump|jump]].
 You can still roll to see if you get a reward result.

 #### 1ST-LEVEL ASPECT FEATURES